bkoz/documentum/README.md

-# How I deployed OpenText Documentum on OpenShift (not complete nor tested - definitely a work in progress)
+# How I deployed OpenText Documentum on OpenShift
-## This represents my notes from a project and is not a supported document from Red Hat, Inc. or OpenText.
+## This write is not complete - definitely a work in progress.
+It represents my notes from a project and is not a supported document from Red Hat, Inc. or OpenText.
-### Create the OpenShift project
+### Create the OpenShift project and grant privileges
 ```
 oc new-project documentum